patconnole/openc2_companion/README.md

 Well, this is the POWER and BARRIER-TO-ENTRY of OpenC2.

-In reading the specs, you never saw anything like this:
+In reading the specs, you won't find anything like this:

      The Producer POSTS a JSON "deny" command over TLS to the Gateway on port 99, and expects a 200 OK Payload in an HTTP Response on success.